ryder2003/Lexio/README.md

 ### **Dyscalculia Support**
 - Breaks down math problems into step-by-step interactive explanations.
 - AI chatbot for real-time doubt resolution.
-- Visual aids for numerical and spatial understanding.

 ### **Universal Features**
 - Works with **any subject or existing material**.